vdt/CarND-Vehicle-Detection-P5/README.md

 Filter for false positives and a Method for combining overlapping bounding boxes is implemented in `5.
 Estimate a Bounding Box for Cars detected` section of the [Vehicle-Detection-and-Tracking.ipynb](Vehicle-Detection-and-Tracking.ipynb) file.

 I took six test images in the test_images folder.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I had imported `from scipy.ndimage.measurements import label` and used the `label` function to identify individual blobs in the heatmap.
+I had imported `from scipy.ndimage.measurements import label` at the beginning of the notebook and used the `label` function to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from six test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: